sst/sst/www/docs/packages/cli.md

 ### `--role-arn`

 ARN of the IAM Role to use when invoking CloudFormation.
-If not specified, the default AWS profile or the profile specified using the `AWS_PROFILE` environment variable will be used.
+If not specified, the default AWS profile, or the profile specified in the `AWS_PROFILE` environment variable will be used.

 This option applies to the `start`, `deploy`, and `remove` commands.